The Challenge

 Responding to the Challenge

-First launched in March 2016, Nature Change is a new multimedia magazine created as a cooperative venture for regional nonprofit organizations involved in protecting and managing the lands and waters of Northwest Lower Michigan.
-Our mission is to inform a regional public discussion about options for the sustainable management of natural resources during this time of increasingly rapid change.
-We want to build conservation literacy among citizens and local officials to inform the choices we all must make in preserving, protecting, adapting and re-locating both plant and animal species.
+First launched in March 2016, Nature Change ceased posting new media in the Fall of 2022.
+The essays and videos published here were created in cooperation with regional nonprofit organizations involved in protecting and managing the lands and waters of Northwest Lower Michigan.
+The essays and videos published here inform a regional public discussion about options for the sustainable management of natural resources during this time of increasingly rapid change.
+The pages of this website help build conservation literacy among citizens and local officials to inform the choices we all must make in preserving, protecting, adapting and re-locating both plant and animal species.

-Nature Change is intended to fuel public discussions about natural resource management and adaptation in response to climate change, invasive species, changing Great Lakes water levels and other environmental challenges.
-Focused on Northwest Lower Michigan, this magazine delivers beautifully illustrated text-based articles, photo-essays, and short video presentations that bear witness to the on-going changes in our natural resources, document the responses of volunteer conservationists and natural resource organizations, and grapple with the challenges of adapting to change.
-We want to foster a healthy on-going discussion about how to preserve and, possibly re-make one of the world’s most beautiful places, our northern Michigan paradise.
+All of the content published on Nature Change over the years was intended to fuel public discussions about natural resource management and adaptation in response to climate change, invasive species, changing Great Lakes water levels and other environmental challenges.
+Focused on Northwest Lower Michigan, this essays and videos collected by Nature Change have been retained here as a publicly available archive by the Traverse Area District Library.
+Nature Change provides beautifully illustrated text-based articles, photo-essays, and short video presentations that bear witness to the on-going changes in our natural resources, document the responses of volunteer conservationists and natural resource organizations, and grapple with the challenges of adapting to change.

 Participating Organizations